kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Panel Data Intuition

-Multiple entities evolve over time.
+Multiple entities evolve over time
-Variation appears across units.
+Variation appears across units
 Structure grows complex

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.